 • The outer ear is made up of the pinna - also called the auricle (say: OR-ih-kul) - and the ear canal. (kidshealth.org)

-• The cup-shaped pinna (PIN-uh) gathers sound waves from the environment and directs them into the ear canal. (mayoclinic.org)
+• The pinna is a funnel-shaped structure that collects sound and directs it into the external ear canal. (petplace.com)

 • The canals are very sensitive to any movement of the fluid. (medlineplus.gov)